Carreau/ipython-wiki/Widgets.md

 A few interesting widgets or experiments with widgets are listed here.

+* [bqplot](https://github.com/bloomberg/bqplot) a plotting system for the Jupyter notebook based on ipywidgets and d3.js
 * [PyThreeJS](https://github.com/jovyan/pythreejs), a low-level scene-graph widget infrastructure for 3d graphics backed by [Three.js](http://threejs.org/).
 * [IPyWidgets](https://github.com/jasongrout/ipywidgets), a few small widgets including a webcam widget and a javascript link widget (which evolved into https://github.com/ipython/ipython/pull/6454)
 * [Leaflet](https://github.com/ellisonbg/leaftletwidget) widget infrastructure for embedding maps, adding layers, etc.